scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 ## <a name="publish-the-project-to-azure"></a>Het project naar Azure publiceren

 Voordat u uw project kunt publiceren, moet u een functie-app in uw Azure-abonnement hebben.
-Visual Studio Publishing maakt een functie-app voor u de eerste keer dat u uw project publiceert.
+Visual Studio publishing creates a function app for you the first time you publish your project.

 [!INCLUDE [Publish the project to Azure](../../includes/functions-vstools-publish.md)]